rocky-jaiswal/my_blogs/source/2019-09-30-node-worker-threads.html.markdown

 I uploaded the data to AWS S3 (just for fun) and so that I can run the program anywhere, the idea is simple -

 1. Download the files (around 750)
-2. Each worker gets a file, it parses it and reports back the runs hit in the powerplay
+2. Each worker gets a file, parses it and reports back the runs hit in the powerplay for that match
 3. The main thread then selects the match with the maximum runs hit

 The TypeScript code for this looks like -